Andrea Roane: Personal life

-Roane married Michael Skehan; they have two children.
+Roane married Michael Skehan; they have two children, daughter Aliciaand son Andrew.

 In 1993, Roane started a DC-based breast cancer awareness program "Buddy Check 9."

 Roane has played an active role in community services, including the John F. Kennedy Center for the Performing Arts Community and Friends Board, Capital Breast Care Center Community Advisory Council, and the National Museum of Women In The Arts, the Prevent Cancer Foundation, the Georgetown Lombardi Cancer Center Health Disparities Initiative, the National Catholic Education Association Board, and the Catholic University of America, and the Women's Forum of Washington.